On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Line operators in theories

 where $R$ indicates a representation of the gauge group.
 Restricting the curve $\gamma$ to be $S^1_\varphi$ and requiring SUSY, we get a $\frac{1}{2}$--BPS Wilson loop, whose explicit form is

 It preserves $Q^{\ell+}_2$, $Q^{(\ell-)}_1$, $Q^{(r+)}_2$, and $Q^{(r-)}_1$, generating a $\mathfrak{su}(1|1)\oplus\mathfrak{su}(1|1)$ superalgebra.

-Another distinguished class of line operators are vortex loops.
+Another distinguished class of line operators is vortex loops.
 They are defect operators defined by singular classical BPS configurations for the vector field.
 The field strength $F_{\mu\nu}$ is proportional to a delta function supported on the loop worldvolume.
 Their BPS version was introduced in \cite{Kapustin:2012iw, Drukker:2012sr} and is realized by turning on a singular imaginary profile for the auxiliary field.
 In the $\mathcal{N}=4$ language, the form of an abelian BPS vortex loop of charge $q$ reads

 where $d\ell$ is the one form dual to $\dot{\ell}$, and $\delta_{\ell}$ is the Poincar\'{e} dual to the loop worldvolume.
 The matrix $M_{\text{vortex}}^{ab}$ is chosen in combination with the curve $\gamma$ to set to zero the variation of the gaugino for some specific supercharge.
 Again, we shall restrict to operators supported on $S^1_{\varphi}$.
-If we also choose $M_{\text{vortex}}^{ab}=-\mathbb{1}^{ab}$, the vortex loop preserves half of the supersymmetry, namely $Q^{(\ell+)}_1$, $Q^{(\ell-)}_2$, $Q^{(r+)}_2$, and $Q^{(r-)}_1$ generating another $\mathfrak{su}(1|1)\oplus\mathfrak{su}(1|1)$ superalgebra.
-To get non-abelian vortex loops, one replaces the number $q$ with an element of the Lie algebra $\mathfrak{g}$\footnote{An alternative definition is proposed in \cite{Assel:2015oxa} (see also \cite{Hosomichi:2021gxe} for a recent discussion).
+If we also choose $M_{\text{vortex}}^{ab}=-\delta^{ab}$, the vortex loop preserves half of the supersymmetry, namely $Q^{(\ell+)}_1$, $Q^{(\ell-)}_2$, $Q^{(r+)}_2$, and $Q^{(r-)}_1$ generating another $\mathfrak{su}(1|1)\oplus\mathfrak{su}(1|1)$ superalgebra.
+To get non-abelian vortex loops, one replaces the number $q$ with an element of the Lie algebra $\mathfrak{g}$\footnote{An alternative definition is proposed in \cite{Assel:2015oxa}.
 The vortex loop is represented by adding one-dimensional local degrees of freedom on the curve supporting the loop operators.
-Integrating out the 1d d.o.f. reproduces the vortex singularity for the bulk fields.}.
+Integrating out the 1d d.o.f. reproduces the vortex singularity for the bulk fields.
+See also \cite{Hosomichi:2021gxe} for a recent discussion.}.